 The Housing Advocate recognized that Ms. Morris’ challenges did not stop there.
 The possibility of becoming homeless can be an extremely emotional and stressful time, and many reach out to family members.
 Ms. Morris did not have any support in the community, and found support from the Housing Advocate and from the Salvation Army.

 After just two months of working with Bridges, Ms. Morris was in a position to save for a security deposit and first month’s rent for a new home, and is re-housed in an affordable wheelchair-accessible home in Howard County.
-Ms. Morris was able to maintain her current employment because her new home was close enough to work.
+Ms. Morris has maintained her employment because her new home was close enough to work.
 The crisis of a potential eviction was prevented, and Ms. Morris is grateful for all that Bridges to Housing Stability did to get her to where she is now–stable in her housing.